 The most readily felt impact of ancient empires was the required annual tribute.
 Assyria demanded considerable payments of precious metals and luxury goods that emptied royal coffers.
-In addition, war indemnities had to be paid in cases of revolts.26 Siege by the imperial army and the resulting defeat would have disrupted agriculture and trade, caused death, and destroyed the infrastructure.27
+In addition, war indemnities had to be paid in cases of revolts.
+Siege by the imperial army and the resulting defeat would have disrupted agriculture and trade, caused death, and destroyed the infrastructure.
+The most of ancient empires was the required annual required and trade, caused death, and destroyed the infrastructure.